Frigid air, high winds cause dangerous travel conditions

 In Kansas, a snowplow driver was killed when the plow drove onto the shoulder of a road and rolled over, throwing him under the vehicle.
 It wasn’t clear why the driver had moved to the shoulder from the roadway.
 And in Wisconsin, the Milwaukee County Medical Examiner’s Office said a 59-year-old man and a 91-year-old man collapsed and died Sunday in separate incidents after removing snow.

+A man in charge of transportation at a southwestern Michigan school district also died while shoveling snow.
+Portage district officials said Mike Westbrook died Saturday from a heart attack.

-While FlightAware reported nearly 350 cancelled flights Monday, that was a fraction of the more than 1,600 that were cancelled the previous day.
+While FlightAware reported about 480 cancelled flights Monday, that was a fraction of the more than 1,600 that were cancelled the previous day.
 And after a few weather-related delays Sunday, Amtrak restored all scheduled service on Monday.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.